FermiParadox/TorBrowser_mouse_track_deanon/README.md

 Also, it has to be independently verified by other researchers, although I doubt there's anything that makes the attack infeasible.

-### TorProject has been notified
+### TorProject had been notified prior to release
-An update to their documentation is planned:
+Update to their documentation:
 ["Discourage more running a browser in parallel to Tor Browser"](https://gitlab.torproject.org/tpo/web/support/-/issues/280)